turingschool/data-analytics-curriculum/module1/projects/big_short.md

 * **Risk Analysis**: when related to the lending industry, this is an assessment of the likelihood that a person will pay back its loan.
 * **Financial Crisis**: an event that causes a steep decline in asset prices preventing consumers and businesses to pay their debt.
 * **Asset**: a resource with economic value that someone owns with the expectation that it will increase in value.
-* **Leverage**: use of borrowed capital to invest multiplying the gains and losses of the investors.
+* **Leverage**: use of borrowed capital to invest.
+This could exponentially multiply the gains and losses of the investors.

 ## Learning Goals